Venezuela offers free removal of PIP breast implants

 The implants were made by the now defunct Poly Implant Prothese (PIP) and appear to have had an unusually high rupture rate, prompting the authorities in France to urge women to have them removed.

-Tens of thousands of the implants were used in Latin America, where demand for cosmetic procedures is high.
+Tens of thousands of the implants were used in Latin America, where demand for cosmetic procedures is high, and fear and anger at the situation is growing.

-"There was not, at no moment, official authorization.
-They were brought in illegally, and now those patients are running a risk," she said, without giving more details.
+"There was not, at any moment, official authorization.
+They were brought in illegally, and now those patients are running a risk," she said.

 France has been investigating possible links to cancer from the gel used in PIP implants but has found no evidence so far.